26 Jul “Honey” – And Other Stories

 But Pastor Terry’s story, friends, simply cannot be told in four hundred words.

 Stay right here.
+Take a tour of our beautiful venue even.
 We’ll be right back..

 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.